CipherCook/Parallelized-Maze-generation-and-solving-with-MPI/README.md

-## View report.pdf for further details on the assignment
+## View report.pdf for further details on the Project

 To run use ```make```